ncoquelet/cairo-book/src/ch03-02-dictionaries.md

 ## Dictionary Destruction

 If you run the examples from ["Basic Use of Dictionaries"][basic dictionaries] section, you'd notice that there was never a call to squash dictionary, but the program compiled successfully nonetheless.
 What happened behind the scene was that squash was called automatically via the `Felt252Dict<T>` implementation of the `Destruct<T>` trait.
-This call occurred just before the `balance` dictionary went out of scope.
+This call occurred just before the `balances` dictionary went out of scope.

 The `Destruct<T>` trait represents another way of removing instances out of scope apart from `Drop<T>`.
 The main difference between these two is that `Drop<T>` is treated as a no-op operation, meaning it does not generate new CASM while `Destruct<T>` does not have this restriction.
 The only type which actively uses the `Destruct<T>` trait is `Felt252Dict<T>`, for every other type `Destruct<T>` and `Drop<T>` are synonyms.
 You can read more about these traits in [Drop and Destruct][drop destruct] section of Appendix C.